morberg/musicindex/create-index-from-images.md

 # How to generate index.csv from images
 ## Using scanned images
 This workflow works nicely for the 10 index pages for "The Best Fake Book Ever" from Hal Leonard.
 It can be improved significantly.
 Adjust as needed.

-First take screenshots of the index pages.
+First take screenshots of the index pages on an iOS device.
+Transfer to your computer.
 Then run `tesseract` to do OCR on the PNG images and convert them to text.
 In fish shell:

 ```
 for i in *.png